 If your bill shows that an exemption has been given, you must tell the council of any changes that affect your entitlement, within 21 days of the change.

 Change in circumstances

-If there are any changes to your circumstances that could affect your entitlement please complete the Council Tax Information Form and return it to us as soon as possible.
+If there are any changes to your circumstances that could affect your entitlement please complete the change of circumstances form below.